Logistics & Infrastructure

 The success of Pennsylvania’s ports is no accident.
 Building on its central placement between the Northeast and the Mid-Atlantic, Pennsylvania has heavily invested in its intermodal infrastructure and offers unimpeded goods movement to any destination, whether via port, rail, or truck.
 This comprehensive intermodal transportation network makes reaching customers and markets easy and convenient.

 Pennsylvania houses international airports in Erie, Harrisburg, the Lehigh Valley, Philadelphia, Pittsburgh and Wilkes-Barre/Scranton, as well as nine scheduled-service, domestic passenger airports.
 Combined, these airports move almost 617,000 tons (560,000 metric tons) of material annually.

 The Foreign Trade Zones (FTZ) program helps level the playing field and improves U.S. competitiveness by reducing the costs of U.S. operations.
 It helps encourage activity and value-added at U.S. facilities in competition with foreign alternatives by allowing delayed or reduced duty payments on foreign merchandise, as well as other savings.

-Pennsylvania leads the U.S. with 65 operating railroads and ranks fifth in the nation in total track mileage with more than 5,600 miles (9,000 kilometers), with nearly 170 million tons (150 metric tons) of freight transported on the state’s rails annually.
+Pennsylvania leads the U.S. with 64 operating railroads and ranks near the top in the nation in total track mileage with more than 5,600 miles (9,000 kilometers), with nearly 170 million tons (150 metric tons) of freight transported on the state’s rails annually.